autorope/donkeycar/docs/parts/controllers.md

 These can be enabled by finding the CONTROLLER_TYPE in your myconfig.py and setting it to the correct string identifier ( after disabling the comment ).

+These can be used plugged in with a USB cable.
+It's been much more convenient to setup Bluetooth for a wireless control.

 There are controller specific setup details below.

+### Customizing or Adding a New Controller Type
+> Note: If are having troubles getting your controller to work, try this [Joystick Wizard](https://github.com/autorope/donkeycar/blob/master/docs/utility/donkey.md#joystick-wizard).
+This can help customize your buttons and axis inputs as well.

 ### Change to config.py or run with --js